peter-evans/create-pull-request/README.md

 ### Action outputs

-The pull request number is output as both an environment variable and a step output.
+The pull request number is output as a step output.
 Note that in order to read the step output the action step must have an id.

 ```yml